ctrueden/ctrueden.github.io/_pages/deus/Timeline.md

 __2260:__ By focusing a powerful gravitic lens just in front of a starship, near-light speeds are possible.
 Ships are sent to colonize far-off worlds, carrying mystic cores with them.
 Though it might take years to reach a far-off colony, relativistically only a few days or weeks pass for the passengers within.
 Once magic has been infused on the target world, mystics can transport themselves back and forth instantaneously.

 __2265:__ Ships begin arriving at suitable colony points outside our solar system.
-These include low-gravity moons with little to no atmosphere that are ideal for mystic settlements, as well as the ((Worlds|occasional planet)).
+These include low-gravity moons with little to no atmosphere that are ideal for mystic settlements, as well as the [occasional planet](Worlds).
 Once these locations are infused, mystics teleport back to Earth to report on the status of the colony.
 Supplies are transported back and forth as needed from Earth.

 __2275:__ Nanotechnology has advanced sufficiently that machines can heal themselves automatically, much as humans do, assuming they can find the correct raw materials to ingest.
 The applications of nanobots are countless.